-A well-designed lead inquiry form can do more than segment leads by quality of fit.
-With conditional logic, you can change how a lead interacts with the inquiry form based on the information they provide.
+A well-designed lead inquiry form can segment leads and with conditional logic, you customize the experience based on information prospects provide.

 Every freelancer needs clients to stay in business.
 To get clients you need to make sales, and to make sales, you need to make it a no-brainer for leads to say yes.